YuanheZ/lean-stat-learning-theory/README.md

 To extend formal SLT to the frontiers of current research in the field, we continue working on:

 - Random matrices (e.t.c., Matrix Bernstein, covariance estimation)
-- Advanced covering (e.t.c. neural networks)
+- Advanced covering (e.t.c., neural networks)
 - Benign Overfitting

 ## Acknowledgement